DZRB 738 KHz AM Band

 Mine tailing breaks retaining dike, flows down from the Benguet mines to the South China Sea, destroying crops and wildlife along its path.
 Since the seventies to the present, the affected areas have not recovered, not to mention the affected livelihood of the local residents.

 Pathetic view of the Ambuklao Dam, the biggest hydroelectric dam in the country.
 Note heavily damaged watershed, low water level, and thick siltation.

 1. Monsoon rains generally come in June to October.

 2. A region or a particular geographic area may possess a micro-climate of its own, and therefore a distinct rainfall pattern.
-Be guided by this sub-type of climate in the conservation and utilization of water as determined by the following factors:
+Be guided by this sub-type of climate in the conservation and utilization of water.

 A. Elevation – The higher the elevation, the cooler is the environment.
 There is more rainfall and thick vegetation.
 Examples: Benguet, Mt.
 Apo, Kanlaon, Bulusan

 B. Presence of natural barriers – The Cordillera mountain range separates the Ilocos provinces and the Cagayan Valley into two sub-types of climate.
 The Sierra Madre mountain range has a similar effect.